 Embodiment, ownership, and the sense of agency have been argued to be matters of "a very thin phenomenal awareness" (Gallagher, 2007) and to only form the "background of mental life" (Longo et al., 2008).
-Often, we only fully become aware of these processes when they break down - which can have severe consequences (a collection of accounts are available in 54, 55).
-While research into the sense of agency has managed to address this by experimentally modulating a loss of control (48-51)(Franck et al., 2001; Kannape & Blanke, 2013; Leube et al., 2003; Nielsen, 1963), a symptom that is often found in clinical conditions (see e.g. (Blakemore, Wolpert, & Frith, 2002)), ownership studies have instead investigated the opposite: a 'positive' ownership of an artificial limb such as a rubber hand or foot (Bigna Lenggenhager, Hilti, & Brugger, 2015), or even two versions of one's own hand (Ratcliffe & Newport, 2017) (an interesting conundrum of this study is that the 'fake' hand is actually based on the participant's own hand, leading to the question of whether one can disown one representation of one's hand over another).
-Analog to sensorimotor studies delineating the spatiotemporal limits of agency, we have here introduced a paradigm to directly induce disownership of one's own limb: where participants report a loss of control over their actions in agency research, participants in the ReHI perceive a weakened ownership over their own hand and arm.
+Often, we only fully become aware of these processes when they break down - which can have severe consequences (see e.g. Ananthaswamy, 2016; Sacks, 1998).
+While research into the sense of agency has managed to address this by experimentally modulating a loss of control (Franck et al., 2001; Kannape and Blanke, 2013; Leube et al., 2003a, 2003b; Nielsen, 1963; Wegner,

+2002), a symptom that is often evident in clinical conditions (see e.g. Blakemore et al., 2002), ownership studies have instead investigated the opposite: a 'positive' ownership of an artificial limb such as a rubber hand (Botvinick and Cohen, 1998) or rubber foot (Lenggenhager et al., 2015), someone else's filmed arm (Hohwy and Paton, 2010) or even two versions of one's own hand (Ratcliffe and Newport, 2017) in-line with the E+ but not E- patients described in the introduction (Garbarini et al., 2015).
+Analog to sensorimotor studies delineating the spatiotemporal limits of agency, we have here introduced a paradigm to directly induce disownership of one's own limb: where participants report a loss of control over their actions in agency research, participants in the ReHI perceive a significantly weakened ownership over their own hand and arm, along with the spontaneously reported sensation of pins and needles.

 The topic of disownership is a somewhat contentious area with respect to the RHI.
-There is a general consensus that the rubber hand is embodied during synchronous feedback (see e.g. (Serino et al., 2013)) - arguably only into the body image (for perception) but not the body schema (for action) (M.P.M.
-Kammers, de Vignemont, Verhagen, & Dijkerman, 2009).
-However, this does not imply that one's own limb is simultaneously disembodied.
-While arguments have been made for disembodiment, either by asking directly about disownership of the real hand (Preston, 2013) or by inferring from physiological data (drop in skin temperature (G. L. Moseley et al., 2008; Salomon, Lim, Pfeiffer, Gassert, & Blanke, 2013) or alterations in immune response (Barnsley et al., 2011), but see (de Haan et al., 2017) for a critical account) previous studies have relied on including a supernumerary limb, and evidence suggests that multiple representations of the hand might coexist (H. Henrik Ehrsson, 2009; McGonigle et al., 2002).
+There is a general consensus that the rubber hand is embodied during synchronous feedback (see e.g. Serino et al., 2013) - arguably only into the body image (for perception) but not the body schema (for action) (Kammers et al., 2009).
+However, this does not automatically imply that one's own limb is simultaneously disembodied.
+While arguments have been made for some disownership and deafferentation, either by asking directly about disownership of the real hand (Preston, 2013) or by inferring from physiological data (drop in skin temperature (Moseley et al., 2008; Salomon et al., 2013) or alterations in immune response (Barnsley et al., 2011), but see (de Haan et al., 2017) for a critical account), evidence suggests that multiple representations of the hand might co-exist (Ehrsson, 2009; McGonigle et al., 2002) severely limiting the argument made in previous RHI-type studies.
+This also corresponds to the results and interpretation of Lane and colleagues (2017) who specifically targeted limb disownership during the RHI: disownership for the biological limb is less robust than ownership for the rubber hand, as attention is primarily directed at the latter.
 Ultimately, the strongest statement to be made in favour of disembodiment from these previous paradigms is that the supernumerary hand replaces or "functionally suppresses" the participant's actual hand (Longo et al., 2008).